chfrank-cgn/chfrank-cgn.github.io/ec2-cluster.md

 }
 ```

+Note: Here's where you set the IAM policy and define the resource tag

 ### Variables

 I define most values, such as the Kubernetes version to use, the Amazon Machine Image or the number of nodes, as variables, to make overall plan maintenance easier: